cooklang/cooklang-c/CONTRIBUTING.md

 ## Testing:
 To test the parser against some of your own test cases or files, the _testing.py_ file under the _testing_ folder can be used.
 It is written in Python and uses **ctypes** to interface with the shared object file.

 1. The script takes input tests in JSON format.
-The JSON format is the same as the testing format described in the _.yaml_ file in the Cooklang spec under _spec/tests/canonical.yaml_.
+The JSON format is the same as the testing format described in the _canonical.yaml_ file in the Cooklang spec under _spec/tests/canonical.yaml_.
 It is simple to convert the yaml to JSON using an online yaml to JSON converter.
 Have the tests to run in the _test.json_ file using the correct format.

 2. Follow the steps above under **_via Python/other_** to compile the shared object file.
 After it has completed, move the Cooklang.so file into the _testing_ folder, the same directory as the _testing.py_ file is in.
 The user will have to update the value of **so** in the _testing.py_ file to the absolute path to the shared object file, which might look something like:
 ```